anhthi-ieig/aws-docs/3. Compute/Amazon Lightsail.md

 - Amazon Lightsail is `a Virtual Private Server(VPS) provider` for users who need a solution to build and host their applications on cloud `without caring about infrastructure` too much

-- Not same as Amazon EC2, Lightsail `includes everything you need to launch your application` quickly
+- Lightsail `includes everything you need to launch your application` quickly with a low, predictable monthly price

   - Virtual machines
   - Containers